-Keeping your dry skin hydrated is important, but do you really have a way of knowing if the expensive products from the store will be effective in treating your problem?
+Keeping your dry skin hydrated is important, but do you really have a way of knowing if the expensive products you’re buying will be effective in treating your problem?

 1. Face masks.

-Natural face masks are highly effective because they are gentle and non-irritating and result in refinement of the skin texture.
+Natural face masks are highly effective because they are gentle and non-irritating and refine the skin texture.

-The plant enzymes trigger a beneficial reaction in the skin’s cells and this will result in an increase of cellular regeneration, balance in the skin’s water content, stabilized action on the skin’s pH and even soothe certain conditions like redness and peeling.
+The plant enzymes trigger a beneficial reaction in the skin’s cells and this will increase cellular regeneration, balance in the skin’s water content, stabilized action on the skin’s pH, and even soothe certain conditions like redness and peeling.

 Vitamins are essential nutrients for the overall functionality of our bodies.